NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 1.2) Let's start writing a Y86 assembly code for `sum_list`.

-1.2.1) Initiate the stack and the linked list, which is represented by structures.
+1.2.1) Initiate the stack and the linked list, which is implemented by structures.

 `misc/sum.ys`